 What’s a great way to accomplish character description in first person POV?
 I want to talk about something I’ve been noticing a lot: third person-style narration in the first person.

 What to Avoid With Character Description in First Person

-This concept is easier to illustrate than to explain.
+Character description in first person POV (and what to avoid) is easier to illustrate than to explain.
 It goes, for example, like this:

 My gaze shifted to the corner of the room.
 A shadow seemed to move.
 It hadn’t been there a moment ago.
 My heartbeat quickened and my pupils contracted with fear.
 I leaned back against the wall, the muscles in my torso tightening, my mouth drying out, my legs ready to spring into action.
 With my breath coming in short, shallow gasps, I prepared myself to attack.

 Now, this is a subtle one to pick up on, I think.
 Can you figure out, from this sample, what I might mean?
 I’m referring to a style of narration that is more commonplace (and appropriate) when writing a character description in the third person.

 When you’re writing in the first person, you are immediately inside your character’s head, heart, and body.
 When you’re in third person, even if you’re in very close third, you’re on the outside of the body, seeing it from a bit of a bird-eye view.